 Great Wolf Lodge Georgia, LaGrange, Georgia

 The name Great Wolf Lodge is synonymous with massive indoor water parks, and the chain’s brand-new property in LaGrange, Georgia is no exception.
 Climb Fort Mackenzie, a multi-level interactive fort with a 1,000-gallon bucket that dumps water every few minutes.
 New to Great Wolf and North America, the Triple Thunder is a hybrid slide that pulls you into a tornado-like funnel before moving you on to two separate saucers for more whirling and swirling.
 When you can steal away from the kiddos, an adults-only pool and hot tub awaits.
 All overnight stays at the lodge include two days of play at the water park.
-Read up on the 13 things you need to know before taking your toddler to a water park.
+Before you let your kids run free, learn about the 13 things you need to know before taking your toddler to a water park.

 Kalahari Resorts and Conventions’ Pocono Mountains